-This country-specific Q&A provides an overview to Banking & Finance laws and regulations that may occur in Liechtenstein.
+This country-specific Q&A provides an overview of Banking & Finance laws and regulations applicable in Liechtenstein.

 What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 The local competent supervisory authority is the Financial Market Authority Liechtenstein (FMA).
 The legal mandate of the authority is to safeguard the stability and functioning of the Liechtenstein financial market, the protection of clients, the prevention of market abuse, and the implementation of and compliance with recognized international standards (Financial Market Supervision Act).
 The FMA ensures client protection by, inter alia, continuously verifying the liquidity and capital of banks, the appropriateness of risk distribution, and the professional and personal qualifications of persons serving on boards of directors and management.

 Which type of activities trigger the requirement of a banking licence?